 What to Do with Buttermilk after Making Butter

-If you have just one cow or only one goat at your homestead, you have a lot of milk to process.
+Even if you have just one cow or only one goat at your homestead, you still have a lot of milk to process.
 An average cow provides 7-8 gallons of milk a day, while an average goat produces 1-1,5 gallons.
 So I’m sure that you make butter at home.
 I’ve been making butter for years, and for me, it’s still a miracle process and a lot of fun.
 But besides that delicious homemade butter, I get another secret ingredient after this process.
 It is buttermilk.

 A slightly sour yellowish-white liquid that separates from the butter clots during churning is an excellent probiotic source for your body’s needs.
 It’s great for strong bones and muscles, for reducing cholesterol level, for oral and skin health, for detoxing your body.
 Buttermilk has so many benefits!
 So what to do with buttermilk?